rufig/spf/spf4root/readme.en.txt

 executable.
   If you've got an archive - unpack it to the desired folder.
 It is ready to use now.
-If you want to associate *.f and *.spf files with spf4.exe - run install.bat script, which will launch a GUI program for tweaking the registry settings.
+If you want to associate *.f and *.spf files with spf4.exe - run manage.bat script, which will launch a GUI program for tweaking the registry settings.
 Alternatively you can edit \docs\install\spf_path_install.reg manually (specify the correct path to your spf4.exe) and run it.
 Now you can write your code, save it as the *.f file and execute it by simply